Finns warm to NATO in alarmed reaction to Russian invasion of Ukraine | Politics

 "The National Coalition has long been in favour of NATO membership and our goal is to join the NATO for real," party leader Petteri Orpo told Reuters, adding it would need other parties to join their cause.
 Finland, which was first part of the Swedish kingdom until 1809 and then under Russia's control until gaining independence in 1917, has long considered itself a northern shield for European freedom against its unpredictable eastern neighbour.

-'TOTAL WRECK OF CONFIDENCE' "Our current position is that the non-alignment and very close cooperation with Nato has been serving us well (...) and then we should after the crisis look at what our judgement is," Foreign Minister Pekka Haavisto told Reuters.

-In April next year, Finns will vote in a general election and the largest opposition group the National Coalition, a frontrunner in polls, is convinced Finland should join.
-"The National Coalition has long been in favour of NATO membership and our goal is to join the NATO for real," party leader Petteri Orpo told Reuters, adding it would need other parties to join their cause.

-Finland, which was first part of the Swedish kingdom until 1809 and then under Russia's control until gaining independence in 1917, has long considered itself a northern shield for European freedom against its unpredictable eastern neighbour.
 During World War Two, Finland fought back an invasion by Russia, keeping its independence, and has since tried to preserve friendly relations with Moscow, opting to stay out of NATO to avoid conflict.
+"Now that the relation with Russia has collapsed and there is a total wreck of confidence, Finns turn their gaze towards the other direction, which is NATO," Aaltola said.

+Finland and Sweden have long stood together in their refusal to join the alliance, but now support for membership has risen in Sweden too, albeit less dramatically than in Finland.
+Finland has yet to decide what minimum majority would be needed for any parliamentary vote to join NATO, or whether, as Niinisto has suggested, a referendum would be more appropriate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)